Belan-Mihail/cooking-blog/README.md

 5. As a registered user of the site, I want to be able to post, update and delete posts in which I am the author
 6. As a registered user of the site, I want to be able to rate posts
 7. As a registered user of the site, I want to be able to comment on posts, as well as the ability to delete comments
+8. As a site user, I want to see all possible categories of site posts on the main page
+9. As a site user, I can select a specific category of posts that are interesting to me
+10. As a registered user of the site I can create and update profile page
+11. As a registered user of the site, I can see all my published posts on the portfolio page
+12. As a user of the site I can see interesting quotes and aphorisms about food

 ### Site Owner Stories